-Every now and then I like to read some ‘other’ stuff to get away from the relentless physio research papers, and thanks to a recommendation by a friend I have been reading a book called “The Demon Haunted World”.
-Now this this isn’t some fantasy novel about dragons and warlocks, but is a best seller by Carl Sagan about the scientific method, and why we all need to develop critical thinking.
+Every now and then I like to read ‘other’ stuff to get away from the physio stuff, and recently I have been reading a book called “The Demon Haunted World”.
+Now this isn’t actually a fantasy novel about dragons and warlocks, but a best seller by Carl Sagan about critical thinking and the scientific method, and why we all need to develop our skills in both more.

-From the background reading I have done on Carl Sagan it appears he was an extremely interesting, intelligent and charismatic individual.
+From some of the reading I have done on Carl Sagan it appears he was an extremely interesting, intelligent and charismatic individual.
 Not only a brilliant scientist, but also a great philosopher, sociologist, psychologist, critical thinker, poet, sage, writer and orator with a fantastic way with words.
-His ‘pale blue dot’ being one of his most famous works, and is well worth a few minutes of your time to put you and your place in the world into perspective, listen to it here.
+His ‘pale blue dot’ being one of his most famous works, and is well worth a few minutes of your time to put you and your place in the world into some serious perspective.
+Basically you are all insignificant, listen to it here.

-In ‘The Demon Haunted World’ Sagan describes some methods to help us distinguish between ideas that are considered valid science, and ideas that are pseudoscience of which there is a lot found in healthcare and pain treatment.
-In a chapter called ‘The fine art of baloney detection’ he discusses how we are all susceptable to many types of deception, from sales and marketing, to religious beliefs and faiths, and of course false scientific claims.
-Sagan also reminds us that falling for these things doesn’t make us stupid or bad people, but emphasises that we need to equip ourselves from being fooled time and again.
+In ‘The Demon Haunted World’ Sagan describes some methods to help us distinguish between ideas that are considered valid and scientific, and ideas that are not, ideas that are pseudoscience or bull shit which a lot can found in physio.
+In a chapter called ‘The fine art of baloney detection’ he discusses how we are all susceptible to many types of deception, from sales and marketing, to religious beliefs, and of course false scientific claims.
+Sagan also reminds us that falling for these things doesn’t make us stupid or bad people, just ill informed.
+He then goes on to state how we need to equip ourselves from being fooled time and again.

-To do this Sagan suggests we follow nine key rules to detect baloney, what I rather less eloquently call bull shit, and after some recent discussions I have had on here on trigger points, dry needling, manual therapy, manipulations, neon coloured stretchy tape, corrective exercises, functional motor control etc etc, I thought I would share Sagan’s rules hopefully to help us all be a little better at spotting the bull shit often promoted as science in this profession of ours…
+To do this Sagan suggests we follow nine key rules to detect baloney, what I rather less politley call bull shit, and after some recent discussions I have had on trigger points, dry needling, manual therapy, manipulations, neon coloured stretchy tape, corrective exercises, functional motor control etc etc, I thought I would share Sagan’s rules and hopefully help us all be a little better at spotting the bull shit often promoted as science in this physio profession of ours…

 So here goes, the bull shit detection rules…